-The decisionn to drive is a very personal one that must be made collaboratively between the consumer, the counselor, the eye doctor, bioptic instructor and the Kentucky State police license examiner.
+The decision to drive is a very personal one that must be made collaboratively between the individual, the counselor, the eye doctor, bioptic instructor and the Kentucky State police license examiner.
 Not everyone who meets the criteria to become a candidate for bioptic driving will want to drive, nor will everyone who wants to be able to.
-Each person is unique, and there are multiple issues involved with safe driving besides vision.
+Each individual is unique, and there are multiple issues involved with safe driving besides vision.

 Kentucky Minimum Statutory Requirements for Bioptic Driving (KRS 186.578)